akeneo/pim-community-dev/internal_doc/frontend/cookbooks/how_create_a_micro_front_end.md

   yarn create react-app $MICRO_FRONTEND_PATH/$MICRO_FRONTEND_NAME --template file:~/dev/create-react-app/packages/cra-template-typescript
 ```

-The script will create all the thing you need to develop a micro frontend in the PIM.
+The script will create all the things you need to develop a micro-frontend in the PIM.

 To test it you can launch the following command in `$MICRO_FRONTEND_PATH` directory: `yarn app:start`.